technical

 spindles/uprights: ROOPOD made: polaris spindles/6061 machined uprights-polaris ball joints.

-Front shocks: Air-Coil spring adjustable shocks from the rear of a Harley “bagger”
+Front shocks: Air-Coil spring adjustable shocks from Progressive Suspension

 Rear Swing arm/engine cradle 6061 welded/heat treated aluminum